inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 The ``read_from_yaml()`` plugin would have to verify that no two networks with the same id are defined.
 After this validation, if doing a partial, it may return a list with only the relevant network in it.
-For the yaml given above validation would fail because two routers with the same id are defined.
+For the yaml given above validation would fail because two networks with the same id are defined.

 Ownership